mukesh-kk/website/gitpod/docs/configure/workspaces/workspace-lifecycle.md

 ### Workspace Inactivity

 By default, workspaces stop following 30 minutes without user input (e.g. keystrokes or terminal input commands).
-You can increase the workspace timeout, but keep in mind that workspaces can't be in the running state for more than 36 hours.
+The inactivity timeout can be extended (see [extending timeouts](/docs/configure/workspaces/workspace-lifecycle#extending-timeouts)), however workspaces cannot be in a running state for more than 36 hours continuously.

 ### Editor Disconnect